NetherlandsForensicInstitute/lr-benchmark/README.md

 Reference Normalization
 ----------
-#Todo more explanation what refnorm is and why you use it.
+Reference normalization is a procedure that helps combat condition mismatch.
+It attempts to measure the influence that the measurement conditions have on the comparison score.
+It then uses this measurement to compensate for unwanted influence of those measurement conditions.
+In the case of symmetrical normalization (S-norm), this is performed by comparing all the measurements in the reference normalization cohort with each of the two measurements that are to be compared.
+This produces two collections of scores, which, if the practitioner chose the reference normalization sources correctly, are all different source-scores.
+Of each of those sets of different source scores the average and standard deviation are calculated.
+The ‘unnormalized’ score that was obtained by comparing the to-be-compared measurement is then normalized with the first average and standard deviation.
+Then the same ‘unnormalized’ score is normalized again with the second average and standard deviation, again by subtracting the average and dividing over the standard deviation.
+This results in two intermediate normalized scores.
+These two scores are then averaged, resulting in the normalized score.

+This procedure is designed to discard effects on the score coming from measurement conditions that have an influence on both the actual comparison data and the reference normalization cohort data.
+Note that this procedure assumes the sources in the reference normalization cohort and the sources that are compared are different speakers.
+If, inadvertently, there is source overlap between the compared sources and the reference cohort sources, some of the comparisons are of same source comparisons instead of the expected different source comparisons.
+Both the average and the standard deviation of the sets of scores would become too high, resulting in a normalized score that is too low.

-If `refnorm` is specified in the `lrbenchmark.yaml` file, and the dataset is a `Dataset`, the scores of the measurement pairs will be transformed using reference normalization.
+If `refnorm` is specified in the `lrbenchmark.yaml` file, the scores of the measurement pairs will be transformed using reference normalization.
 This reference normalization will be either performed using a separate refnorm dataset (when `refnorm.size` is defined).
-This dataset has a set of unique source ids that do not occur in the training or validation sets.
-The measurement pairs in the refnorm dataset have one measurement with a source from this refnorm specific source id set, and the other measurement comes from the training/validation set.

-An example: the dataset contains source ids `a`, `b` and `z`, the selected measurement pair has a measurement 1 with source `a` and a measurement 2 with source `b`.
-The refnorm source ids are `c` and `d`.
-All measurement pairs in the refnorm set contain one measurement with source `c` or `d`, and one measurement with source `a`, `b`, or `z`.
-When selecting the refnorm measurement pairs for measurement 1, we take all the measurement pairs from the refnorm set that contain measurement 1 and a measurement with source `c` or `d`.
+This dataset has a set of unique sources that do not occur in the training or validation sets.
+An example: the dataset contains source ids `a`, `b` and `z`, the refnorm source ids are `c` and `d`, and the selected measurement pair has a measurement 1 with source `a` and a measurement 2 with source `b`.
+When performing reference normalization all measurements with source id `c` or `d` will be compared with both measurements in the measurement pair.

 If the `refnorm.refnorm_size` is not defined, the normalization will be done with the Leave-One-Out method.
 This means that for each measurement pair in the dataset, the rest of the dataset will be acting as refnorm set.
-For each measurement in the selected measurement pair, only the measurement pairs in the left-over dataset will be used where one of the measurements is equal to this measurement, and the other has a source_id that is different from the source ids in the selected measurement pair.
+For each measurement in the selected measurement pair, only the measurements in the left-over dataset will be used which have source ids that are not in the selected measurement pair.

 An example: the selected measurement pair has a measurement 1 with source `a` and a measurement 2 with source `b`.
-When selecting the refnorm measurement pairs for measurement 1, we take all the measurement pairs from the dataset that contain measurement 1 and a measurement that does not come from source `a` or source `b`.
+When selecting the refnorm measurement pairs for measurement 1, we take all the measurements from the dataset that do not come from source `a` or source `b`.

-Once we have the appropriate refnorm pairs for each of the measurements in the selected pair, the score of the pair is transformed with each set of refnorm pairs by subtracting the mean of the scores of the refnorm pairs and dividing by the standard deviation.
-The subsequent two scores are averaged to come to the transformed score that will be used in the pipeline.